Tercioo/Plater-Nameplates/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Game and Plater version**
-Which is the game version and Plater version you're using.
+Which is the game version and Plater version you're using?
+Full `/plater version` output please.

 **Describe the bug**